Caddickbrown/Excel-Macros/Excel/Custom Formatting.md

 # Custom Formatting
-There are many useful formats in Excel, but you can set it in a custom way yourself using a small code.
-This guide gives a few that can be useful.
+There are many useful formats in Excel, but you can set customise it yourself using a small code.
+This guide gives some explanations/examples that can be useful.

 ## Structure and Reference:
 Excel custom number formats have a specific structure.
 Each number format can have up to four sections, separated with semi-colons as follows: